Always up-to-date – ship tracking with MarineTraffic

 If all of this seems complicated and overly technical so far, the good news is that the actual MarineTraffic service itself is very easy to use, even for those with no technical knowledge of AIS technology whatsoever.
 Additionally, the core features can be accessed from a range of different platforms.
 The main website is, in itself, the service’s web platform and from there, users will be able to search for, identify and track vessels.
 However, in addition to this, two separate web apps exist.
 The first of these integrates with the services seen on the web platform, while the other is designed for boaters and hobbyists.

 The main MarineTraffic web platform features a Live Map showing the positions of vessels.
 Users can click and drag the map to move around the globe, highlight vessels on the map to find out more information, or use the ‘+’ an ‘-‘ symbols to zoom in or out, while the left-hand side of the screen has a range of more advanced options.

 At the top, the magnifying glass symbol opens up the search function, allowing users to search for either a vessel or sea port, or search for a specific map location.
 Meanwhile, the filter symbol allows users to filter the vessels displayed on the map based on ship type, capacity, current status and more.

 Finally, the symbol showing three boats is the ‘My Fleets’ option.
 By accessing this menu, users have the option to create a fleet and add ships to it, making it easier to track multiple vessels at the same time.

-All account holders can make use the app, including those with the basic free account, those with a paid premium account, or those with a special research or academic account, but the app itself is not free and a small fee is required to download it.
+All account holders can make use of the app, including those with a basic free account, those with a paid premium account, or those with a special research or academic account, but the app itself is not free, and a small fee is required to download it.
 The features available within the app will depend on the account type held by the user.